-Gareth Barry still harbours hopes of earning an England recall after sealing a permanent move to Everton.
+Barry still harbours hopes of England recall

 The 33-year-old has not played for his country since featuring in a friendly victory against Norway more than two years ago after being overlooked by Roy Hodgson.